davidb2/davidb2.github.io-old/_reviews/books.md

         potential conversational avenue: the intention of the phrase does not match its semantic properties; the phrase "i could <b>not</b> care less!" would make much more sense.
-        however, it must be something with the rhythm, meter, cadence, and most descriptively, the closeness of the consonance (voiceless velar plosive) of the former phrase that causes it to be more likely to be immitated.
+        however, it must be something with the rhythm, meter, and most descriptively, the cadence of the consonance (voiceless velar plosive) of the former phrase that causes it to be more likely to be immitated;
+        this is one explanation from a linguistic perspective that may or may not be true.
         [evolutionary biology]
       </td>
     </tr>